HGregersen/cse15l-lab-reports/week-9-lab-report.md

 ## Part 1 - Debugging Scenario
 **Student Post**<br>
 ![bug output](bug_OP.png)<br>
   Hi!
 I wanted to know if I could get any help with my code.
 I assume it is not my conditional in my `/c/Users/hikar/Documents/GitHub/list-examples-grader/grade.sh` `bash` script since it (based on the output) correctly returns that the tests failed and gave its respective output.
-Since it claims that the tests failed, I assume that it's something to do with my code in `/c/Users/hikar/Documents/GitHub/list-examples-grader/TestListExamples.java`.<br>
+Since it claims that the tests failed, I assume that it's something to do with my code in `/c/Users/hikar/Documents/GitHub/list-examples-grader/TestListExamples.java`.<br><br>
 **TA Response**<br>
   Can you make sure that you are using the correct assert methods for your tester methods and that you are comparing the correct expected and actual outputs?
-You should also maybe add a line in your `bash` script to check if the output returns that it actually fails or if it is running the conditional incorrectly.<br>
+You should also maybe add a line in your `bash` script to check if the output returns that it actually fails or if it is running the conditional incorrectly.<br><br>
 **Student Response**<br>
   Before:
   ```